TandohAnthonyNwiAckah/alx-system_engineering-devops/0x00-shell_basics/README.md

 -  A script that create directory in tmp folder.

 -  A script that move files from one directory to the other.

+- A script to delete file called betty.